nais/doc/security/auth/maskinporten.md

 #### Step 4 - Delete your application from the IaC repository

 - Verify that everything works after the migration
-- Delete the application from the [IaC repository][IaC] in order to maintain a single source of truth
+- Delete the application from the [IaC repository] in order to maintain a single source of truth

 ## Internals